 Going plastic free for a business can seem like a daunting process.
 Many cafes we work with don't know where to start and don't have the time to research options.
-There is also a lot of greenwashing out there which makes choosing the right products difficult.
+There is a lot of greenwashing out there which makes choosing the right products difficult.
 Our role is make it easy for them, and with the right advice and an action plan it suddenly becomes very do-able.

-We ask cafes to first focus on six items - water bottles, coffee cups/lids, straws, plastic bags, food ware (cutlery, cups, lids etc) and takeaway containers.
+We ask cafes to first focus on six plastic items - water bottles, coffee cups/lids, straws, plastic bags, food ware (cutlery, cups, lids etc) and takeaway containers.
 These items represent the most problematic and prolific sources of the litter stream, yet they can all be easily replaced with better alternatives.
 Reducing their use will make a big difference to the amount of litter and plastic pollution entering our oceans.

 When switching, always remember that reusable is better than disposable.